Less than $5 U.S. History Google Apps

 Please see the product preview for more visual details.

-NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Was The Great Depression?" to complete the digital and printable activities.
+NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Was the Wild West?" to complete the digital and printable activities.

-Students will dive into the context of The Great Depression, gaining a deeper understanding of this significant event in American history including the Dust Bowl and Stock Markets.
+Students will dive into the historical context of Westward Expansion, Manifest Destiny, and the Wild West, gaining a deeper understanding of this significant event in American history.
 The digital lesson guides students through key facts, timelines, and the impact of these events.

 How to use this resource:

-• Have students read the book, "What Was The Great Depression"
+• Have students read the book, "What Was The Wild West?"

 • Print the book report flip book template